maseology/goVSF/README.md

-# goVSF: Multi-phase Flow in Variably Saturated Porous Media
+# goVSF: Modelling multi-phase flow in variably saturated porous media

 a fully-implicit solution to the one-dimensional, unsteady Richards equation of variably saturated flow in porous media with vapour exchange, written in [**_Go_**](https://go.dev/).